subash-ghub/IIsc---CiSTUP-Summer-Internship-24/README.md

 - Download and install Docker from the official website: https://www.docker.com/get-started
 - Clone this repository.
 - Navigate to the root directory of the cloned repository.
-- Run the below command to build and start the Docker containers: docker-compose up --build
+- Run the below command to build and start the Docker containers: <br>
+  docker-compose up --build